broodminder/userguide/en/docs/winter_service.md

 - [ ] Collect all your devices and bring them at home, you want to work comfortable
-- [ ] make a full sync of all your devices with the Apiary App to catch any sample that the hub eventually missed  (leave your phone syncing and charging and go for a coffee or two)
+- [ ] Make a full sync of all your devices with the Apiary App to catch any sample that the hub eventually missed  (leave your phone syncing and charging and go for a coffee or two)

 ![Image sans style](./images/wintersce/sync.jpg)

 ## T2 Maintenance

-- [ ] change the battery as described in the video
+- [ ] Change the battery as described in the video

 [![Alt text](https://img.youtube.com/vi/alaZtXpn-g4/0.jpg)](https://www.youtube.com/watch?v=alaZtXpn-g4)